ebi-gene-expression-group/expression-atlas-curation-guide/pages/single_cell_curation_guide.md

 other
 ```
 *smart-like → Libraries prepared with SMARTer Ultra Low RNA Kit for Illumina Sequencing (Clontech Cat#634936) can be also analysed with "smart-seq2" pipeline

+*for 10x libraries not included in the list above, please use the EFO terms for them.

 **end bias** ([EFO_0010187](https://www.ebi.ac.uk/ols/ontologies/efo/terms?iri=http%3A%2F%2Fwww.ebi.ac.uk%2Fefo%2FEFO_0010187))